Isobornyl cyclohexanol

-Isobornyl cyclohexanol (IBCH, Sandenol) is an organic compound used primarily as a fragrance because of its aroma which is similar to sandalwood oil.
+Isobornyl cyclohexanol (IBCH, Sandenol) is an organic compound used primarily as a fragrance because of its aroma which is similar to sandalwood oil ("sandalwood, clean, sweet, woody").
 Its chemical structure is closely related to that of both α-santalol and β-santalol, which are the primary constituents of sandalwood oil.

 Sandalwood trees are endangered due to overharvesting, leading to a high cost for the natural oil.
 IBCH is therefore produced as an economical alternative to the natural product.